Hichan History, Family Crest & Coats of Arms

 Hichan Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hichan has been recorded under many different variations, including Hyam, Hyams, Hygham, Hyham, Higham, Highams and many more.

 Early Notables of the Hichan family (pre 1700)

-of the Exchequer...
-Another 35 words (2 lines of text) are included under the topic Early Hichan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 116 words (8 lines of text) are included under the topic Early Hichan Notables in all our PDF Extended History products and printed products wherever possible.